theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 # .
 ISgPl+ V     NSg/V NSg/I/J/Dq . .
 V/J  D   NSg/V   . .
 V/C NSg$   D/P+ NSg+ . .
 >
 #
 > Alice did not   at    all          like        the tone    of this    remark , and thought it       would be     as
 # NPr+  V   NSg/C NSg/P NSg/I/J/C/Dq NSg/V/J/C/P D   NSg/I/V P  I/Ddem+ NSg/V+ .
-V/C NSg/V   NPr/ISg+ NSg/VX NSg/VX NSg/R
+V/C NSg/V   NPr/ISg+ VX    NSg/VX NSg/R
 > well    to introduce some     other   subject of conversation .
 While     she  was trying  to
 # NSg/V/J P  V         I/J/R/Dq NSg/V/J NSg/V/J P  NSg/V+       .
 NSg/V/C/P ISg+ V   NSg/V/J P
 > fix   on  one       , the cook  took the cauldron of soup  off       the fire      , and at    once  set     to